 WENTY YEARS AGO, fresh out of college, I took a job in Texas.
 There was a particular priest there who hated me passionately.
-Years were to go by before I would discover the source of his contempt.1 All you need to know is that this priest considered himself a superb musician and was pastor of one of the largest churches in the diocese.
+Years went by before I discovered the source of his contempt.1 All you need to know is that this particular priest considered himself a superb musician and was pastor of one of the largest churches in the diocese.
 He was desperate to impress a very traditional bishop scheduled to offer Mass at his church.
 Therefore—despite his deep hatred for me—this priest requested that I handle the music (since I directed a Schola Cantorum at the cathedral).
 On the telephone, I said to him: “We’re happy to assist, but doesn’t your parish have its own choir?”
 Although I can’t remember his exact words, I’ll never forget his response.
 He said: “We’re just a parish so we don’t have fancy things like choirs.”

-(1 of 2) Music At Parishes • Consider the following recording, which I recorded on my iPhone a few weeks ago on the feast of the Baptism of the Lord.
+(1 of 2) Music At Parishes • Consider the following recording, which I recorded on my iPhone a few weeks ago on the Feast of the Baptism of the Lord.
 It was recorded without the singers’ knowledge:

 (2 of 2) Music At Parishes • A few months ago, I moved my family to Michigan (after living in Los Angeles for ten years).
 We’ve started a wonderful choir, and each Sunday we demonstrate great variety.
 We do a lot of polyphony, a lot of hymns, and the Chabanel Psalms.
 When it comes to plainsong, each Mass has (a) plainsong sung by the women’s Schola Cantorum accompanied by the pipe organ; (b) plainsong sung a cappella by the men; (c) plainsong sung by soloists accompanied by the pipe organ; (d) plainsong sung a cappella by soloists.
 We also make room for modern music, medieval music, and a great deal of organ music.